How to Remove Old Caulk in 4 Easy Steps

 Image: nadisja/Getty

-It’s not hard to do, but if you rush it, you’ll regret it.
+How to remove old caulk?
+With patience — and plenty of it It's not hard to do, but if you rush it, you'll regret it.
 Plus, a little patience pays off by making the job much easier.

-How to Remove Old Caulk
+How to Remove Caulk: Step-by-Step Guide

 FIX IT Home Improvement Channel

-By the way, did you know that the word “caulk” originated from boat builders who needed something to seal their boats?
-Today, most manufacturers label home-use caulk as “sealant.”
+By the way, did you know that the word "caulk" originated from boat builders, who needed something to seal their boats?
+Today, most manufacturers label home-use caulk as "sealant."

 Lara Edge